Unlocking the appeal of ‘dull’ technology

 As such, Red Ribbon would need to create awareness around the product that was seen as “unsexy” or “dull” by potential reviewers.

-The client wished to raise brand awareness through reviews by technology journalists and additional PR.
+The client wished to raise brand awareness through reviews by technology and consumer-tech journalists and media relations.
 While they had a local presence, their product promotion had only been done through distributors.

-As Synology’s local PR agency, Red Ribbon would facilitate and motivate product reviews from consumer-facing technology publications.
+As Synology’s local PR agency, Red Ribbon facilitated and motivated for product reviews from consumer-facing technology publications.
 We needed to make the technology more appealing to consumers and journalists by highlighting the benefits of NAS devices over cloud storage.

-The campaign was split into two phases: foundational work and journalist/consumer reviews.
+The campaign was split into two parts: media relations through thought leadership and product reviews.

-The first leg of the campaign focused on building a foundation of content to establish Synology as a thought leader relevant to local publications.
-We provided product articles and thought leadership articles with localised angles.
+The first leg of the campaign focused on building a foundation of content to establish Synology as a thought leader in the market.
+We provided product articles and thought leadership with localised angles.

-Red Ribbon organised a trip to Computex 2018 for a journalist from Popular Mechanics, one of the biggest consumer technology publications in South Africa.
+Red Ribbon also organised a sponsored trip to Computex 2018 for a journalist from Popular Mechanics, one of the biggest consumer technology publications in South Africa.

-From this foundation, we could move towards reaching the target audience through product reviews in major consumer publications.
-We also approached early adopters and influencers to review and cover Synology products.
-This included notable photographers and videographers who could promote the products to other visual content creators.
+From this foundation, we moved towards reaching the target audience through product reviews in major consumer-tech publications.
+We also approached early adopters and tech influencers to review and cover Synology products.
+This also included notable photographers and videographers who could promote the products to other visual content creators.

-We also used the novel approach of consumer reviews, facilitated through the MyBroadband forum audience.
-Certain forum users were given DiskStation units to review.
+We used the novel approach of consumer reviews with great success.
+It was through the MyBroadband forum audience giving certain forum users were given DiskStation units to review.

 ● Popular Mechanics